gabinsane/multimodal-vae-comparison/README.md

 ```
 cd ~/multimodal-vae-comparison/multimodal_compare
+export PYTHONPATH=${PWD}
-python eval/eval_gebid.py --m /path/to/model/directory --level 4  # specify the level on which the model was trained
+python eval/eval_gebid.py --m model_dir_name --level 4  # specify the level on which the model was trained
 ```

+The trained model is expected to be placed in the results folder.
+The script will print the statistics in the terminal and also save them in the model folder as gebid_stats.txt

 ## GeBiD leaderboard